 Where UG Went Wrong: A Conflicted Soul

-ABSTRACT: UG Krishnamurti (not to be confused with Jiddu Krishnamurti, his nemesis) wanted to have his cake and eat it too: be a materialist and cynic and point out the hypocrisy and business-like nature of spiritual culture, as well as the mess and violence of human society, its inherent conflict which arise from our inner duality, yet say he is not in conflict with a society one cannot transcend as it’s product, implying he is also in conflict.
+ABSTRACT: Uppaluri Gopala Krishnamurti, known as U. G. Krishnamurti, or just U.G. (not to be confused with Jiddu Krishnamurti, his nemesis as it were) wanted to have his cake and eat it too: be a materialist and cynic and point out the hypocrisy and business-like nature of spiritual culture, as well as the mess and violence of human society, its inherent conflict which arise from our inner duality, yet say he is not in conflict with a society one cannot transcend as it’s product, implying he was also in conflict and not in conflict at the same time.
 He also claimed he was in some special “natural state” of a purely biological and harmonious nature that happened to him for no reason.
 Yet he angrily rejects any possible transcendence from mind and society that would take anyone out of the level of conflict, which he recognizes is in essence mind-as-conflict and it’s imposition on nature.
 In this way he sidesteps and never resolves the inherent conflict in the materialist view: who, or what is observing and harmonious?
 A thought cannot observe or think.
 So what perceives the mind and its conflict?
 From his behavior and philosophy, I suspect he was conflict within himself.
-His reduction of everything to one level ignores the reality of absolute truth—the possibility of unlimited consciousness—while implicitly claiming to be a variety of unassailable truth.
+His reduction of everything to one level ignores the reality of absolute truth—the possibility of unlimited consciousness—while implicitly claiming to be coming from a variety of unassailable truth.

-There have been several accounts of UG Krishnamurti’s life – or “UG” as he came to be called – so I will not spend time covering that subject, but go straight to the heart of the matter and examine his philosophy, or teachings.
+There have been several accounts of UG Krishnamurti’s life, so I will not spend time covering that subject, but go straight to the heart of the matter and examine his philosophy, or teachings.

 At one time I was quite taken by UG Krishnamurti’s views.
 I read everything that had been written of his talks and about his life, and watched many videos, and all the audio recordings I could find.
-At the time I was still feeling the conflict between my scientific and materialist outlook and the spiritual experiences I’d had, and the teachings I’d run across.
+At the time I was still feeling the conflict between my scientific and materialist outlook, and the spiritual experiences I’d had, and the teachings I’d run across.
 I’d also had an education in philosophy that helped me be adept at critiquing the spiritual ideas that were presented to me as panaceas by teachers and spiritual psychology practitioners.
 So at that time, UG certainly plugged into that, and helped me to see some of the shortcomings of the religious and spiritual ideas I’d absorbed.
-At the same time it left me feeling bereft of anything to cure these sense of separation and division, lack of love and belonging to the universe.
+At the same time it left me feeling bereft of anything to cure these sense of separation and division, lack of love and belonging to the universe, and the selfish morass of society and it’s cravings and dis-ease.
 It removed hope, but not in a good way!
 It left behind a cynical residue.

 A good spiritual teachings is useful towards pointing one to seeing where happiness comes from, what one simply Is, as Being, what life Is, and without false hopes.
 It directs one to facts.
 It helps one aim to toward Truth and away from false identifications (God vs. Mammon if you will), attachments and empty values absorbed from the world.
 But UG’s philosophy was a negative one, emphasizing that we can only have, see, or think according to the knowledge we already have, without giving one a clue as to how to be in what he termed the “natural state” (a term he borrowed from other teachings).